Thoracic Imaging Vector

 Pulmonary edema

-57. Why is the PA view preferred over the AP view regarding the heart?
+57. Why is the PA view preferred over the AP view for evaluating the heart?

-59. How visual is the heart in the posterior-anterior (PA) view compared to the anterior-posterior (AP) view?
+59. How does the heart appear in the PA view compared to the AP view?

-The heart shadow on the AP view is larger
+The heart shadow appears larger in the AP view.

 Bone